Stan Stennett: Honours

 Stennett was initiated into the exclusive fraternity, the Grand Order of Water Rats in 1959 and was a Fellow of the Royal Welsh College of Music & Drama.

 He was awarded an MBE in the 1979 New Year Honours list, for services to entertainment and to charities.

 Death

 Stennett died at the University Hospital of Wales, in Cardiff on 26 November 2013, at the age of 88.

+He was married to his wife Elizabeth in the late 1940s, and had two sons.
+Roger Stennett (b 1949) and Ceri Stennett (b 1959).

+Roger Stennett is a professional writer working in Theatre, Radio, Animation, Television, Film and Poetry.